lecturio/workflows/README.md

 * Resolved with lots of conflicts in feature branch

-If you have some simmilar when you run `gitflow XXX-001 resolved` on step where feature branch is updated with its origin you get something similar to this:
+If you have some simmilar when you run `gitflow XXX-001 resolved` on step where feature branch is updated with its origin you get this:

 ```
 On branch XXX-001